Empowering Scientific Workflows with Federated Agents: Evaluation

-We first investigate the pass-by-ref\-erence and direct communication optimizations of the distributed exchange.
+Next, we investigate performance and optimizations of the hybrid and cloud exchange implementations.
 In \emph{baseline}, all message data are communicated indirectly between peers via the exchange's object store.
-The object store is located remotely on a Chameleon Cloud node.
-In \emph{pass-by-ref}, messages are still communicated with the object store, but action arguments and results are replaced with references using ProxyStore.
-ProxyStore is configured to use ZeroMQ and ProxyStore's P2P endpoints for intra-site and inter-site transfer of referenced objects, respectively.
-In \emph{direct}, messages are communicated directly between peers, circumventing the cloud-hosted object store; this is only possible when peers are located within the same site.
+For node to node communication on Aurora (Aurora → Aurora), the object store of the hybrid exchange is located on the head node of the Aurora batch job.
+For remote communication, (Workstation → Aurora), the cloud exchange is deployed on AWS.
+In \emph{pass-by-ref}, messages are still communicated via the object store, but action arguments and results are replaced with references using ProxyStore.
+ProxyStore is configured to use ZeroMQ and P2P endpoints for intra-site and inter-site transfer of referenced objects, respectively.
+In \emph{direct}, messages are communicated directly between peers, circumventing the object store; this is only possible when peers are located within the same site.

-In \autoref{fig:exchange-ablation} (top), we measure the time it takes for a client to invoke a no-op action on an agent as a function of input and output payload size.
-We compare \textit{baseline}, \textit{pass-by-ref}, and \textit{direct} across two scenarios: \textit{Aurora → Aurora}, where the client and the agent are located on two different Aurora nodes, and \textit{Workstation → Aurora}, where the client is located on a personal workstation and the agent is located on an Aurora node.
-The latencies between the three sites are Aurora to Chameleon: 31~ms; Aurora to Workstation: 12~ms; and Workstation to Chameleon: 42~ms. The workstation is limited to an 800 Mbps internet connection.
+In \autoref{fig:exchange-ablation}, we measure the time it takes for a client to invoke a no-op action on an agent as a function of payload size.
+We compare \textit{baseline}, \textit{pass-by-ref}, and \textit{direct} across two scenarios: \textit{Aurora → Aurora}, where the client and the agent are located on different Aurora nodes and messages are passed via the hybrid exchange, and \textit{Workstation → Aurora}, where the client is located on a personal workstation, the agent is on an Aurora node, and messages are passed via the cloud exchange.
+The round trip network latencies are: Aurora compute node to Aurora head node: 0.23~ms; Aurora to AWS: 8.8~ms; Aurora to Workstation: 2.2~ms; and Workstation to AWS: 10.4~ms.

-We observe that network latency to the exchange object store limits performance at smaller payload sizes ($\leq$ 100~KB). \textit{Direct}, which is possible only in the intra-site scenario, circumvents these latencies.
-In both scenarios, \textit{pass-by-ref} alleviates overheads of data transfer to and from the object store by communicating data directly between the client and agent via ProxyStore.
+We observe that network latency to the exchange limits performance at smaller payload sizes ($\leq$ 100~KB). \textit{Direct}, which is possible only in the intra-site scenario, circumvents these latencies.
+In both scenarios, \textit{pass-by-ref} alleviates overheads of data transfer to and from the exchange by communicating data directly between the client and agent via ProxyStore.
 For intra-site transfers, \textit{pass-by-ref} and \textit{direct} reduce action latency compared to the baseline by 91.2\% and 97.6\%, respectively, with 100~MB payloads.
-For inter-site transfers, \textit{pass-by-ref} reduces action latency by 78.8\%.
+For inter-site transfers, \textit{pass-by-ref} reduces action latency by 45.1\%.